t3rn/t3rn/docs/main/docs/components/become-an-executor.md

 # How to Become an Executor

 This documentation covers how to become an Executor on the t3rn network.
-It assumes that you have accounts with the correct funds for the desired blockchains, and that you have Substrate installed, which is needed for generating keys with subkey; we will share the resources to complete these steps.
+It assumes that you have accounts with the correct funds for the desired blockchains, and that you have Substrate installed.
+We're using subkey to generate keys but feel free to skip this part if you already have your keys or using another tool to generate some.

 ## Step 1 - Clone repo